PierreSenellart/provsql/doc/source/user/casestudy7.rst

 the rewriter falling through, but by default you simply observe that the circuit, and the error, are the same.)

-Click into the result's ``provsql`` cell.
-The circuit is visibly bushy.
+The result is a single row, so Studio displays its circuit automatically: it is visibly bushy.
 Run :guilabel:`Marginal probability` with ``tree-decomposition`` (or any external compiler): it succeeds, returning ``≈ 0.8818``.
 The treewidth is **4** (a property of the circuit, not the compiler), against **1** for